Firdaous02/Local_Explorer/README.md

 ## About the Project

 Local Explorer is designed to simplify activity discovery and enhance your leisure time.
-With location-based suggestions and a user-friendly design, the platform helps users find events and activities effortlessly.
+With location and weather-based suggestions and a user-friendly design, the platform helps users find events and activities effortlessly.

 ### Key Objectives
-- Provide **personalized activity recommendations** based on user preferences.
+- Provide **personalized activity and place recommendations** based on user preferences and weather.
 - Facilitate **location-based discovery** with an interactive map.
 - Deliver an engaging and intuitive user experience.